godwinjk/Debugger-iOS/README.md

 Database Debugger is a handy tool for iOS applications.
 When enabled, developers have access to database of application in realtime.
 No need of exporting the database.

+# Caution
+This project is very unstable and not handled large data and security.
+That is on the way.
+Consider it as sample or tutorial.
 # Set-up

 ### In Mac